What Is ISO 13485 Certification?

 Post-market surveillance

-Documentation control
+Documentation rigor

 It ensures organizations consistently meet: